Hamid Karzai: 2004 Afghan presidential election

 When Karzai was a candidate in the October 2004 presidential election, he won 21 of the 34 provinces, defeating his 22 opponents and becoming the first democratically elected leader of Afghanistan.

 Although his campaigning was limited due to fears of violence, elections passed without significant incident.
 Following an investigation by the United Nations of alleged voting irregularities, the national election commission in early November declared Karzai winner, without a runoff, with 55.4% of the vote.
 This represented 4.3 million of the total 8.1 million votes cast.
 The election took place safely in spite of a surge of insurgent activity.

 Karzai was sworn in as President of the Islamic Republic of Afghanistan on 7 December 2004, at a formal ceremony in Kabul.
 Many interpreted the ceremony as a symbolically important "new start" for the war-torn nation.
 Notable guests at the inauguration included the country's former King, Zahir Shah, three former U.S. presidents, and U.S. Vice President Dick Cheney.

 Presidency

 First term (2004–2009)

 After winning a democratic mandate in the 2004 election, it was thought that Karzai would pursue a more aggressively reformist path in 2005.
-However, Karzai has proved to be more cautious than was expected.
+However, Karzai proved more cautious than expected.
 After his new administration took over in 2004, the economy of Afghanistan began growing rapidly for the first time in many years.
-Government revenue began increasing every year, although it is still heavily dependent on foreign aid.
+Government revenue began increasing every year, although it was still heavily dependent on foreign aid.